 I am a Mormon.
 And a Mormon just believes.”

-Back when they started in the missionary school, Elder Price was the golden-boy of the missionary school, so he’s appalled he’s even in Uganda (which, of course, is depicted as a cliched African basket case, a complete disaster — which actually undercuts Price’s egotism somewhat.
-Would anyone want to be here?)
+Back when they started in the missionary school, Elder Price was the golden boy.
+So he’s appalled he’s even in Uganda (which, of course, is depicted as a cliched African basket case, a complete disaster).
 Meanwhile, his partner, Elder Cunningham, is just happy to have a partner and a mission.
 He’s a lonely, pudgy screw-up who frantically makes up stuff when he panics.
-So when Price runs away, Cunningham is left to help the Ugandans.
-His inventive yet ludicrous efforts at preaching mash together Mormonism with Hobbits and Death Stars.
+So when the frightened Price runs away, it’s up to the clueless Cunningham to help the Ugandans.
+His inventive yet ludicrous efforts at preaching mash together Jesus with Hobbits and Death Stars.

-In their 15 years of creating South Park, Trey Parker and Matt Stone have made no secret of their cheerfully sardonic atheism: They don’t see any real difference between established religions and Elder Cunningham’s fan-boy fantasies about Star Wars.
-Parker and Stone do not offer a particularly profound take-down of spiritual faith: All of religion is just silly when it’s not actively limiting, repressive, even destructive.
-Given this battle, though, between such useless beliefs and the seriously violent, real-world problems the boys face, the show’s ending is also weak — from the unconvincing face-off with the warlord (Derrick Williams) to a resolution that may ‘solve’ some of the Ugandans faith-based issues but not, oh, the fact that, as one declares, “80 percent of us have AIDS.”
+In their 15 years of creating South Park, Trey Parker and Matt Stone have made no secret of their reductive and cheerfully sardonic atheism.
+They don’t see any real difference between established religions and Elder Cunningham’s fan-boy fantasies about Star Wars.
+Parker and Stone do not offer a particularly profound take-down of spiritual faith.
+To them, all of religion is just silly when it’s not actively repressive, even destructive.
+Given this battle, though, between such useless beliefs and the seriously violent, real-world problems the boys face, the show’s ending is weak.
+There’s an unconvincing face-off with the warlord (Derrick Williams), plus a resolution that ‘solves’ some of the Ugandans faith-based issues but not, oh, the fact that, as one declares, “80 percent of us have AIDS.”

-Where Parker and Stone and their collaborator, composer Robert Lopez, truly excel is ripping showbiz.
+Where Parker and Stone (and their collaborator, composer Robert Lopez) truly excel is ripping showbiz.
 This has long been true of South Park as well.
 American popular culture — whether that’s rock ‘n’ roll or Disneyworld or Broadway or Hollywood celebrities — is the great, fat target that keeps heaving itself back for more.
-American Christianity has often become just another form of fantasy entertainment, so they push that to the inevitable ends, lampooning hard rock anthems (“Man Up”), The Lion King’s fuzzy-wuzzy animal-spiritual view of Africa.
+American Christianity has often become just another form of fantasy entertainment, so they push that to the inevitable ends, lampooning hard rock anthems as well as The Lion King and its fuzzy-wuzzy animal-spiritual view of Africa.
 For Broadway musical fans, there’s even a truly scurrilous send-up of the “Small House of Uncle Thomas’ from The King and I.